-There’s two reason why quizzes work, according to Chris.
+There’s two reason why quizzes work, according to Josh.
 First of all, quizzes allow people to talk about themselves, and most people love to talk about themselves.
-Chris cites a Time magazine study that says 40% of the words we say in our lives are about ourselves, and that by talking about ourselves, we actually get a small dopamine rush.
+Josh cites a Time magazine study that says 40% of the words we say in our lives are about ourselves, and that by talking about ourselves, we actually get a small dopamine rush.

 The second reason is quizzes allow people to learn about themselves through the quiz’s results.
 This is a powerful, personal allure for people, as there are entire self-help industries built around people discovering themselves.